MubashirD04/Note-Creator-CLI-Tool/ReadMe.md

 ## Key Features

-- **Groq Llama 3.3 Power:** Uses the latest high-performance versatile models.
+- **Groq Llama 3.3 Power:** Uses the latest high-performance versatile models (128k context).
+- **In-Depth Technical Notes:** Optimized prompts for exhaustive summaries, granular steps, and detailed key concepts (min.
+4).
 - **Joplin Integration:** Automatic notebook creation and Markdown note syncing.
+- **Auto-Config Persistence:** Pass your keys once via flags, and they are automatically saved to `.env`.
 - **Smart Note Templates:** Notes include a **Table of Contents**, metadata, and tags.
 - **Safety Measures:** Size warnings for large transcripts and atomic JSON writes.
 - **One-File Database:** All your course notes in one `notes.json`, easily queryable with `jq`.